heckspoiler/portfolio/README.md

 ## Introduction

 This project is my personal portfolio which is used for jobhunting.
-It's written in vanilla JS, CSS and HTML.
+It's written in vanilla JS, CSS and HTML, supplemented by various libraries and frameworks which are mentioned below.

 ## Table of Contents